 Some women just have “it.”
 And “it” is not inborn, mind you.
 “It” is not exclusive to a blessed few.
 “It” is intelligence, style, the ability to swipe on lipstick without a mirror in a moving taxi.
 “It” is that X-factor that makes a woman naturally beautiful, with or without makeup.
 For writer Ave Dumo, natural beauty is effortless and has nothing to do with looks.
 “It’s the way someone carries herself, even if they are wearing makeup,” she says.

-Want to have that certain je ne sais quoi?
-It starts with being true to yourself, your style, and your values.
-Everything else — fashion, makeup, that cool girl slouch — follows.
+How do you show natural beauty?
+Having that je ne sais quoi starts with being true to yourself, your style, and your values.
+Everything else — fashion, natural makeup, that cool girl slouch — follows.
 For effortlessly chic hair, use Love Beauty and Planet Coconut Water & Mimosa Flower Volume and Bounty Shampoo.
 This shampoo can give you a tousled, bouncy ‘do with and mimosa flower, which softens and adds shine to the hair without weighing it down.

 Natural beauty is no-filter beauty.

-Ah yes, filters are so much fun, but they can also hide your natural beauty.
+Ah yes, filters are so much fun, but they can also hide the natural beauty of a woman.
 This goes for both phone filters and makeup.
 Illustrator Monique Hilario says natural beauty is someone who looks great even with minimal makeup.
 Writer Adrienne Tan adds, “As a beauty look, natural beauty to me means minimal everyday makeup and barely enhanced features.”
 Yes, that implies no contouring.

 Researchers at the Boston Medical Center argue that the prevalence of “perfection” all over social media (thanks to filters) can trigger body dysmorphic disorder.
 Additional research also reveals that 55% of plastic surgeons see patients who want to look better in selfies — people want to look like the filtered versions of themselves.